Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 Enterprise WordPress Platform — Proven at Scale Since 2010

-WP Engine managed WordPress dashboard showing EverCache traffic handling and CDN performance metrics
+WP Engine managed WordPress dashboard with EverCache traffic handling and CDN performance metrics, origin TTFB at 295ms on Intel Xeon hardware

 $20.00/mo